nodejam/nodejam/README.md

 To know what Fora is about, see this https://slides.com/jeswin/fora/fullscreen#

 This is __not ready__ to be forked yet.
 Our first priority is to get the foundation right.
-The following dates are tentative and might change.

 Some re-usable components of fora have been moved to separate packages.
 - Fora Build (Build system) https://github.com/jeswin/fora-build